 The SBA executed a five-year contract for administrative and actuarial services for the implementation and administration of the RAP program with Paragon Strategic Solutions Inc. Fees are paid on a quarterly basis and are scalable to allow for variability in expenses, depending on the occurrence of hurricanes.
-In April 2024, approximately \$2.6 million in administrative expense funding was requested and received based on a projection of remaining expenses over the life of the program, including costs for claims examinations.
-As of June 30, 2024, an aggregate of approximately \$1.1 million has been paid for expenses under the RAP program, as detailed in the following chart.
+The SBA has received a total of \$3.9 million for administrative expenses from General Revenue.
+This is projected to be sufficient to cover all remaining expenses over the life of the program including costs for claims examinations.
+As of December 31, 2024, an aggregate of approximately \$1.52 million has been paid for expenses under the RAP program, as detailed in the following chart.